bloomreach/brxm/archetype/main/src/main/resources/archetype-resources/README.txt

     mvn -Pdocker.build

-This maven profile will create a docker image and register that to the local docker repository.
-It will use the repository name as groupId/artifactId and tag as version.
+This maven profile will create a docker image and add it to the local docker registry.
+The new image will be tagged as ${groupId}/${artifactId}:${version}

 To run the image with in-memory h2 database: